-- electronic visibility (i.e., ADS-B, FLARM, transponder)
+- electronic visibility (i.e. ADS-B, FLARM, transponder)

 - lighting, strobes

 - high visibility paint.

-Table 6: Air risk considerations
+Table 6: Air Risk Considerations

 Air Risk Considerations Evidence Required Evidence Location (include page number, section, appendix or attached file name) Provide an image or geographic data file to show that RPA operations are maintained within both 100 ft vertically and 120 m horizontally of a structure.
 Provide an image, chart or screenshots that show the operation area is within the scope of this standard scenario and not within: Class C, D or Military CTR 3 NM of the movement area of any aerodromes and / or 1.5 NM of Helicopter landing sites.
-If an operation falls within these areas, the following items must also be completed.
+If the operation falls within these areas, the following items must also be completed.
 Put N/A if the operation does not fall in these areas.
-If adjacent areas are in class C / D airspace or military CTR, an air risk buffer must be determined.
-Applicants must provide an image that includes the flight operational area and an air risk buffer .
-If the planned operations are to be within the relevant airspace of a non-controlled aerodrome, applicants must complete a stakeholder engagement plan (refer to Standard Scenario Application and Documents - Guidance Material) and include it in the submission.
-If this planned operation is within the relevant airspace of class C / D, Military CTR or controlled aerodrome, this part of the flight operation must be shielded, and radio broadcasts made.
-This will need to be included to the image or data file that showcases that the applicant conducts shielded operations.
+If adjacent areas (within 2 NM around proposed flight operational area and ground 1:1 buffer) are in class C / D airspace or military CTR, an air risk buffer must be determined.
+The applicant must provide an image that includes the flight operational area and an air risk buffer .
+If the planned operations are to be within the relevant airspace of a non-controlled aerodrome, the applicant must complete a stakeholder engagement plan (refer to Standard Scenario Application and Documents - Guidance Material) and include it in the submission.
+If this planned operation is within the relevant airspace of class C / D, Military CTR or controlled aerodrome, this part of the flight Operation must be shielded, and radio broadcasts made.
+This must be included to the image or data file that showcases the shielded

+While there is currently no prescribed separation minimum for RPA in this context, the determination of any tolerance or buffer to be applied to an adjacent airspace volume would involve consideration of a number of elements, including:

+- the airspace classification of the adjacent airspace, the nature of that airspace and the activities being conducted within that airspace - the flight performance and characteristics of the RPA - the position keeping and navigational capabilities of the RPA - the robustness of any measures to ensure containment within the desired RPA flying area, or mitigate loss of containment (e.g. possible single point failures, system redundancies, modes of operation and loss of GNSS or C2 events, any latencies in identifying loss of containment or enacting failsafes etc.). - any applicable separation distance or provision deemed appropriate by the airspace controlling authority (strategic or tactical measures).

+Air Risk Considerations Evidence Required Evidence Location (include page number, section, appendix or attached file name) operations that are conducted.
 Procedures including radio transmissions and operational ADS-B IN must be provided and utilised.

-&lt;sup>2 While there is currently no prescribed separation minimum for RPA in this context, the determination of any tolerance or buffer to be applied to an adjacent airspace volume would involve consideration of a number of elements, including:

-- the airspace classification of the adjacent airspace, the nature of that airspace and the activities being conducted within that airspace - the flight performance and characteristics of the RPA - the position keeping and navigational capabilities of the RPA

-• the robustness of any measures to ensure containment within the desired RPA flying area, or mitigate loss of containment (e.g. possible single point failures, system redundancies, modes of operation and loss of GNSS or C2 events, any latencies in identifying loss of containment or enacting fail safes etc.)

-• any applicable separation distance or provision deemed appropriate by the airspace controlling authority (strategic or tactical measures).

-Air Risk Considerations Evidence Required Evidence Location (include page number, section, appendix or attached file name) For operations within 3 NM of the movement area or within Approach and Departure of a certified non-controlled aerodrome, in the Operations Manual applicants must detail how a relevant event will be managed.
+For operations within 3 NM of the movement area or within Approach and Departure of a registered or certified non-controlled aerodrome, in the Operations Manual the applicant must detail how a relevant event will be managed.